dtschan/liquidprompt/README.md

 On OpenShift you can alternatively use `oc logout`.

+I'll try to get this merged back after cleaning up the implementation.

 ## Features

 If there is nothing special about the current context, the appearance of Liquid